 Using a fork, poke some holes into your crust.
 This let’s the air out which keeps your crust from expanding and breaking.

 Now pop it into the oven and bake it for about 10 minutes on 400 degrees.
 It should have golden brown edges.

 Once the crust has cooled for a few minutes, sprinkle your coconut/chocolate mixture over the crust.
-Don’t use it all right now, leave 1-2 tablespoons for the last step.
+Don’t use it all right now though, leave 1-2 tablespoons for the last step.

 The next challenge was coming up with sugar-free condensed milk, which actually proved not to be a challenge at all.

-With only 4 simple ingredients and 30-minute cook time, this sugar-free condensed milk is easy, fast and of course low carb.
-Click on the link to get my step by step instructions for making it: Sugar-Free Condensed Milk
+With only 4 simple ingredients and a 30-minute cook time, this sugar-free condensed milk is easy, fast, and of course low carb.
+Click on the link to get my step by step instructions for making it: Sugar-Free Condensed Milk.

 That’s it!
 Enjoy!